kalabox/kalabox/README.md

 ### Engines, providers and services!
 OH MY!

-Kalabox loosesly defines a "provider" as the underlying tech that is needed to run your "engine" where engine is loosely defined as something that handles container orhcestration.
-"Services" are defined as the set of additional containers that are needed to run apps.
+Kalabox loosesly defines a `provider` as the underlying tech that is needed to run your `engine` where engine is loosely defined as something that handles container orhcestration. `Services` are defined as the set of additional containers that are needed to run apps.
 More on this later.

 Generally `kbox up` and `kbox down` are used to activate the provider and get the engine into a position where it can begin to "do app things" ie install, start, stop and uninstall apps.